Singapore Landmarks

 Web: www.chijmes.com.sg

-CHIJMES was one of the last cloistered convents in the world, after a serious facelift it has emerged as one of the most popular dining, shopping and entertainment venues in Singapore.
-The building, with its gothic architecture, is a national heritage site.
+Built in 1840, CHIJMES was one of the last cloistered convents in the world.
+After a serious facelift it has emerged as one of the most popular dining, shopping and entertainment venues in Singapore.
+The building, with its gothic architecture, is a national heritage sit attracting millions of locals and visitors every year.

 Dalhousie Obelisk